mborus/requirements-txt/readme.md

 👉 The frozen file is a fallback and may not always be up to date!

-👉 Note: The Ubuntu frozen is still on Python 3.11 and needs updating

 Usage of uv instead of pip
 --------------------------